 Desyrel Side Effects

 Note: This document contains side effect information about trazodone.
-Some of the dosage forms listed on this page may not apply to the brand name Desyrel.
+Some dosage forms listed on this page may not apply to the brand name Desyrel.

 Along with its needed effects, trazodone (the active ingredient contained in Desyrel) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.